 Generally, a common cold or viral respiratory tract infection could cause an acute cough that lasts for a month or so.
 However, if the cough persists, it could indicate an underlying concern.
 Here’s a brief overview of the possible causes of chronic cough (3).

-- Protracted bacterial bronchitis (PBB): Also known as chronic bronchitis of childhood, PBB is a prolonged bacterial infection of the airways (bronchi) that causes excessive mucus production and chronic wet cough (with phlegm).
+- Protracted bacterial bronchitis (PBB): Also known as chronic bronchitis of childhood, PBB is a prolonged and persistent bacterial infection of the airways (bronchi) that causes excessive mucus production and chronic wet cough (with phlegm).
 Since wheezing and cough are the main features of PBB, it is often misdiagnosed as asthma (4).

 - Allergic rhinitis and sinusitis: When a child inhales something they are allergic to, such as pollen or dust, they may develop allergic rhinitis, a condition characterized by frequent sneezing, clear nasal secretions, and itchy, watery eyes.
 On the other hand, sinusitis causes a child’s sinuses to become blocked with thick, yellow-green mucus/fluid from inflamed nasal passages.
+In both cases, it is the allergin which causes the cough.

 Both these conditions often lead to mucus/nasal secretions dripping into the back of the throat (post-nasal drip), causing a chronic cough.
 This usually occurs when the child lies flat and changes positions.

 - Asthma: If a child wheezes, breathes with a whistling or rattling sound, or coughs even after falling asleep, it could be asthma.
 In asthma, the body’s cortisol levels dip during the night, triggering asthmatic bronchospasm.
 Bronchospasm causes the bronchial tubes (airways) to become narrow and inflamed, resulting in a chronic cough.
 Chronic cough is a common feature of asthma that, sometimes, can be the standalone symptom a child exhibits.
+The night cough can lead to disturbed sleep.

 - Cystic fibrosis (CF): It’s a rare genetic disorder in which the glands produce thick, sticky mucus that can accumulate and cause blockages in different organs, damaging them progressively (5).
 It is caused by faulty body proteins that affect the cells, tissues, and glands.
 When CF affects the lungs, it causes chronic lung infection with a persistent cough, recurrent respiratory infections, inflammation of the bronchioles (bronchiolitis), and recurrent or chronic irritation and inflammation of the sinus lining (rhinosinusitis).
+Cystic fibrosis has other features too.

 - Gastroesophageal Reflux Disease (GERD): It is a gastrointestinal problem commonly associated with heartburn, abdominal cramps, and nausea or vomiting but not chronic cough.
 However, if a child has an underlying respiratory problem, acid reflux can worsen it and aggravate the cough.
 Reflux-related coughing is usually dry and is more frequent during the day when the child is upright.